oortvan/nportraw/doc/TimeSync.md

 # Time Synchronisation
 ## Sonic anemometer Gill-R3 and Gas-Analyzer LICOR-7500RS

-When calculating fluxes from turbulence measurements it is very important to know the time lag between samples from different instruments.
-This time lag is considered constant, in order to use a constant time lag samples from instrument A and B must be time synchronized.
+When calculating fluxes from turbulence measurements it is very important to know the time lack between samples from different instruments.
+This time lack is considered constant, samples from instrument A and B must be time synchronized to get this constant time lack.
 In NPORTRAW 10Hz raw data from GILL-R3 and LI7500RS is synchronized using:
 * The synchronized clock of the linux host system.
 Linux is a realtime operating system and NPORTRAW runs with a high priority.
 The system clock is synced with either ntp or ptpd, both seem to work satisfactory
 * Oversampling of GILL-R3 data with 50Hz.